stankovictab/upscaler/README.md

 ## TODO List

+- [ ] Make it able to run from any directory.
+An alias could solve this, but then I'd need to change the upscale.sh call in here aswell.
+Maybe put it in /usr/bin?
+- [ ] Fix not being able to run if a folder has spaces in it.
+So escape whitespace and other characters?
+Maybe try and find a way to convert imported paths to absolute ones.
+See test folder 2.
+- [ ] I'm guessing it's the same problem with spaces in file names.
 - [ ] Make the script executable from qimgv.
 - [ ] Add file size compare up to 24MB to do AVIF or WEBP.
 - [x] Add flag to keep original upscaled image.
 - [ ] Add more models, for instance digital art ones, see what Upscayl uses.
 - [ ] Try and find the fix for ffmpeg's libaom-av1 encoder, maybe use SVT-AV1 instead, maybe use some API.
 - [ ] Think of a way to constantly show the full progress bar when upscaling a folder.
+For instance, look up how many images are in the folder, and count how many have been upscaled, then show the progress bar based on that after every upscale.

 ## Usage